DevCycleHQ/devcycle-docs/docs/extras/audit-log/audit-log.md

 :::

-The title of each modification card, highlights the change that was made to the Feature upon clicking save.
+The title of each modification card highlights the change that was made to the Feature upon clicking save.
 If multiple changes were made on a Feature save and/or there were modifications made to more than one Environment, the card will show the total number modifications made.

 Click the `View Details` button on each card for more information about each modification.